Theatre

 Find tickets here

-The multi-award-winning and critically acclaimed musical Hamilton has extended it runs at London’s Victoria Palace Theatre until Saturday 29 August 2020.
+The multi-award-winning and critically acclaimed musical Hamilton reopened the renovated Victoria Palace Theatre towards the end of 2017.

 First premiering Off-Broadway in 2015, before transferring to Broadway the following year, Hamilton has cemented its place as one of the most successful theatre shows of the past decade.